askohnial/repo2/README.md

-# repo2 now it should be working!! holla, its working june13..
+# check if it is working
 #docker